personalrobotics/feeding_web_interface/feedingwebapp/README.md

 - On the fourth terminal (designate this terminal for yourself to be the "ROBOT receiving messages from app") - You can listen to messages from `from_web` topic.
 An example command is `rostopic echo /from_web` to listen to messages published from the webapp.

 ### How to run camera 'stuff' with the app?
+The following steps will outline the method to use to run the video collected from a particular topic in the rosbag _These steps might be diffrerent for if you were to connect to Robot's camera (please check)._
+- First,

 ## What are some next steps?
 - Enabling a method of selecting food from the live video feed that gets displayed in the video tab.